 - Dismissal from the remaining class time during which the infraction occurs;

-- Dismissal from the remaining class time during which the infraction occurs, with required meeting with designated college employee (faculty member, Department Head, Associate Dean or Conduct officer) prior to returning to class;
+- Dismissal from the remaining class time during which the infraction occurs, with required meeting with designated college employee (faculty member, Department Head, or Associate Dean) prior to returning to class;

 - Assignment of a reduced or failing grade on an assignment, paper, project or exam;